dancar/passway/README.md

 ---
 - [X] Minimal UI
 - [X] Starting from an empty dataset, defining new passcode
+- [ ] redirect away from enter-passcode if there's no encrypted content
 - [ ] Changing existing passcode
 - [ ] redirect away from /list if there's no valid passcode
 - [X] redux